emmanuelmartinezs/MechaCar_Statistical_Analysis/README.md

 How does this information help?
 Clearly, something went awry in Lot 3's production cycle.
 The process needs to be checked for system fails and the suspension coils from this lot need to be inspected to remove those not meeting quality criteria.

+# Deliverable 4:
 ## Study Design: MechaCar vs Competition
+### Deliverable Requirements:

+Using your knowledge of R, design a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers.

+The statistical study design has the following:
+- A metric to be tested is mentioned
+- A null hypothesis or an alternative hypothesis is described
+- A statistical test is described to test the hypothesis

 An example of a future study design for the MechaCar might involve 2 parts:
 1. from a list of given factors, which are the statistically most relevant to determine the selling price for this genre of car